javascript-tutorial/en.javascript.info/2-ui/5-loading/01-onload-ondomcontentloaded/article.md

 function work() { /*...*/ }

 if (document.readyState == 'loading') {
-  // loading yet, wait for the event document.addEventListener('DOMContentLoaded', work);
+  // still loading, wait for the event document.addEventListener('DOMContentLoaded', work);
 } else {
   // DOM is ready!